From Speaking to Singing in 5 Minutes: How to Initiate Your Sound

 Releasing Your Singing Voice in a Flash

 The following exercise can be done in either a standing or sitting position.
-Use good posture to keep your spine straight because your breathing muscle and ribcage are connected to the spine.
-Feel for an openess in the chest area keeping it high and quiet.
+Use good posture to keep your spine straight because your breathing muscles and ribcage are connected to the spine.
+Feel for an openness in the chest area keeping it high and quiet.
 Avoid raising the chest and shoulders when taking a breath.

 The sound you are about to make is much like chanting.
 It may even remind you of the ohm sound used in meditation.
 So if you like you can add an "m" to the word "huh" (hum) or even use ohm.